Public interest disclosure (whistleblowing) procedure

 2. Qualifying Disclosure

-2.1 A disclosure should be made in writing or verbally to a Member of the University Executive Board (referred to from here as a â€˜designated person’).
+2.1 A disclosure can be made either in writing or verbally to a Member of the University Executive Board (this person is referred to from here as a ‘designated person’).

-a) a criminal offence;
+a) criminal offence

-b) a failure to comply with any legal obligation;
+b) a failure to comply with any legal obligation

-c) a miscarriage of justice;
+c) a miscarriage of justice

-d) endangering the health or safety of any individual (includes risks to the general public as well as other employees or students of the University);
+d) endangering the health or safety of any individual (includes risks to the general public as well as other employees or students of the University)

-e) damaging to the environment;
+e) damaging to the environment

 f) deliberately concealing information demonstrating that one or more of the above are taking place.